shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/01-chpt1.md

 From the definition of inner vectorial product, if \\(\mu_u \mu_v = 0\\) (i.e. at least one mean is zero), there is orthogonality between noises within the shell.
 That is to say, for zero-mean random vectors in high dimensions, if the distribution to sample is zero-meaned, the sampled vectors are likely to be orthogonal to each other.
-Under this circumstance, the directions of high-dimensional noise vectors remain uniformly distributed over the sphere, which is quite unusual in low-dimensional space.
+Under this circumstance, the directions of high-dimensional noise vectors remain uniformly distributed over the sphere, which is quite unusual in low-dimensional space:
+>if vectors were not uniformly distributed (e.g., clustered along certain directions), we would observe many pairs with small angles (strong correlations) far from being orthogonal.

 ----